Welcome

 4kUHD Blu-Ray/Movie Review: Close Encounters of the Third Kind 40th Anniversary Edition

-Close Encounters of the Third Kind is the "other" late 1970s movie directed by Steven Spielberg, the other, of course being Jaws.
-This movie was actually Spielberg's passion project that he wanted to make before Jaws, but he was able to get Jaws financed first, which then allowed him to make this movie.
-Close Encounters is a movie about aliens, essentially dramatizing all the alien abduction and alien encounters that people alleged to have had back in the days before we were all walking around with cameras.
+Close Encounters is a movie about aliens, essentially dramatizing all the alleged alien abductions and encounters that people claimed to have had back in the days before we were all walking around with cameras.
 And, it partly plays off distrust of the government after Watergate by involving a government cover-up.
-The movie is basically told from a couple different perspectives.
-That of government agents who are discovering strange occurrences throughout the world (like finding planes that had been missing since the 1940s mysteriously reappearing) and then those of normal people who have encounters with the alien ships.
+The movie is basically told from a couple of different perspectives.
+That of government agents who are discovering strange occurrences throughout the world (like finding planes that had been missing since the 1940s mysteriously reappearing), and then those of normal people who have encounters with alien ships.
+In the film, Dreyfuss plays Roy Neary, an electrical worker who has one of the encounters with the ships while he is out trying to deal with power outages caused by the alien ships.
+He then becomes obsessed with trying to find the aliens, leading him to attempt to reach Devil's Tower in Wyoming.
+Dillon plays the mother of a child (played by Cary Guffey) who also has an encounter with the aliens and joins up with Roy to get to Devil's Tower.

 Overall, the movie is good to very good.
 It is definitely a bit dated, and parts of it do not hold up all that well.
 You can definitely tell it was made in the late 1970s and has the look and feel of that period.
 Interestingly, in some of the newer bonus material, Spielberg said that he would not make the movie the same way today as he did back then, because of how his perspective changed as he got older.
 That said, it is definitely worth checking out.